DylanGTech/PiousOS/README.md

 # PiousOS
 PiousOS is a simple system for modern hardware.
 It boots and runs via UEFI and is henceforth being designed with modularity in mind. x86_64 is currently the only supported platform, and currently the internals simply boots to "Hello!" with interrupts and paging enabled.

-## Building
+## Setup Envornment
 Building is designed for a Linux host.
 Currently tested with Ubuntu.
-Install the required packages with apt:
+Install the required packages and build the necessary cross-compiler with the setup script (only needs to be run once)
 ```
-sudo apt-get install make qemu gcc gnu-efi
+./setup.sh x86_64
 ```
-A GCC cross-compiler for ELF is required for the platform you are compiling it for. x86_64 is the default
+The compiler will be used to create the executables used by PiousOS
 ## Running
 Because PiousOS is dependant on UEFI, firmware must support it.